p4535992/foundryvtt-ignore-vision/README.md

 - **Disable vision on Drag and Drop for GM**: The module provides the feature to disables the vision limitation when dragging a token as GM.
 Useful for not show the map to player when you move some token on the map.
 This is managed from a module setting.

 - **[Embedded feature of [GM Vision](https://github.com/dev7355608/gm-vision)]** The module provides the feature to remove token movement animations for the GM.
 Useful if you hate to see the movement of the token on the map.
-This is managed from a module setting.
+This is managed from a module setting. **NOTE:** This module work very well with the module [GM Vision](https://github.com/dev7355608/gm-vision) if you disable the module settings "_Enable GM Vision_"

   - This module adds a toggleable mode for GMs that ...
   - increases the brightness of the scene,